parse-community/docs/_includes/ios/queries.md

 # Queries

-We've already seen how a `%{ParseQuery}` with `getObjectInBackgroundWithId:block:` can retrieve a single `%{ParseObject}` from Parse.
-There are many other ways to retrieve data with `%{ParseQuery}` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, cache queries automatically to avoid writing that code yourself, and more.
+We've already seen how a `PFQuery` with `getObjectInBackgroundWithId:block:` can retrieve a single `PFObject` from Parse.
+There are many other ways to retrieve data with `PFQuery` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, cache queries automatically to avoid writing that code yourself, and more.

 ## Basic Queries

 In many cases, `getObjectInBackgroundWithId:block:` isn't powerful enough to specify which objects you want to retrieve.
-The `%{ParseQuery}` offers different ways to retrieve a list of objects rather than just a single object.
+The `PFQuery` offers different ways to retrieve a list of objects rather than just a single object.

-The general pattern is to create a `%{ParseQuery}`, put conditions on it, and then retrieve a `NSArray` of matching `%{ParseObject}`s using either `findObjectsInBackgroundWithBlock:` or `findObjectsInBackgroundWithTarget:selector:`.
+The general pattern is to create a `PFQuery`, put conditions on it, and then retrieve a `NSArray` of matching `PFObject`s using either `findObjectsInBackgroundWithBlock:` or `findObjectsInBackgroundWithTarget:selector:`.
 For example, to retrieve scores with a particular `playerName`, use the `whereKey:equalTo:` method to constrain the value for a key.

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];